stratosphereips/StratosphereLinuxIPS/README.md

-# Stratosphere Linux IPS (slips) Version 0.6.2
+# Stratosphere Linux IPS (Slips) Version 0.6.5
-Slips is an intrusion prevention system that is based on behavioral detections and machine learning algorithms.
-It's core is to separate the traffic into profiles for each IP address, and then separate the traffic further into time windows.
-Into each of these time windows slips extracts dozens of features and then analyses them in different ways.
-Slips also implements a module API, so anyone can create a single python file that quickly implements a new detection algorithm.
+Slips is a behavioral-based Python intrusion prevention system that uses machine learning to detect malicious behaviors in the network traffic.
+Slips was designed to focus on targeted attacks, detection of command and control channels to provide good visualisation for the analyst.
+Slips is a modular software

 # Installation

 ## Dependencies
-The minimum slips requirements are:
+The minimum Slips requirements are:

-- python 3.7 or more
+- python 3.7+

 - Redis database running (see http://redis.org)
     - In debian/ubuntu: ```apt-get install redis```